zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}strategy specifies how custom resources are converted between versions.
+    <dd>strategy specifies how custom resources are converted between versions.
 Allowed values are: - `None`: The converter only change the apiVersion and would not touch any other field in the custom resource. - `Webhook`: API Server will call to an external webhook to do the conversion.
 Additional information
   is needed for this option.
-This requires spec.preserveUnknownFields to be false, and spec.conversion.webhook to be set.{{% /md %}}</dd>
+This requires spec.preserveUnknownFields to be false, and spec.conversion.webhook to be set.</dd>

     <dt class="property-optional"
             title="Optional">